- 8 semester hours of biology with lab (2 biology with lab courses)* (excludes A&P)

 - 4 semester hours of general chemistry with lab or introductory chemistry with lab*

-- 4 semester hours of organic chemistry with lab or biochemistry with lab*
+- 4 semester hours of organic chemistry with lab or biochemistry (200 level course or higher) with lab*

 - 4 semester hours of human anatomy with lab

 - 4 semester hours of human physiology with lab